Determining CAN inputs vs outputs via Scope?

 Try Hantek.
 I think maybe the cc-65.
 As I recall, it goes down to 10 or 20 ma.

+Thank you looks like it's only around $50!
 I have an esi 695 and I don't see any specs but I also have access to a pico low amp clamp which says it goes to 10mA.
 I guess I'm just assuming that still might not be enough.
 I'm going to play around with it next week.